-Legal wrangling delaying the establishment of Nigeria Air (NWB, Lagos) continue with the West African country's Federal High Court chief judge reversing a decision to transfer from Lagos to Abuja a lawsuit by private carriers intent on stopping the government's planned new national carrier joint venture with Ethiopian Airlines (ET, Addis Ababa International).
+Legal wrangling delaying the establishment of Nigeria Air (Lagos) continue with the West African country's Federal High Court chief judge reversing a decision to transfer from Lagos to Abuja a lawsuit by private carriers intent on stopping the government's planned new national carrier joint venture with Ethiopian Airlines (ET, Addis Ababa International).

 In a letter cited by several local media, Chief Judge John Tsoho said the decision to move the lawsuit filed by the Airline Operators of Nigeria (AON) was fundamentally flawed as certain facts had been concealed, which rendered the decision to transfer the case to Abuja null and void.
 He ordered the case (FHC/L/CS/2159/2022) to be remitted to the Federal High Court in Lagos for a new determination on its transfer.